mesfind/ml-physical/_episodes/04-deep-learning.md

 <img src="../fig/ANN_activation2.png" width="500">

-So training of the network is merely determining the weights “w” and bias/offset “b"  with the addition of nonlinear activation function.
-Goal is to determine the best function so that the output is as  correct as possible; typically involves choosing “weights”.
+So training of the network is merely determining the weights "w" and bias/offset "b"  with the addition of nonlinear activation function.
+Goal is to determine the best function so that the output is as  correct as possible; typically involves choosing "weights".

 ### Loss Function